 - Revenue collection management, enhancement and protection;

 - Efficient and transparent supply chain aimed at realising value for money for anything we procure.
-We will strive for open tender system
+We will strive for open tender system;

-- Implement tighter expenditure controls.
+- Implement Tighter expenditure controls; and

 - Complying without fail to all issues raised by the Auditor-General.